 Rooibos – Native to South Africa, Rooibos is technically called Aspalathus Linearis, and commonly known as Red Bush, though it is not red.
 It has long been used in teas to help with nervous tension, allergies, digestive problems, infant colic, asthma, heartburn, stomach ulcers, nausea, and skin conditions.

 Rosemary – Technically known as Rosmarinus Officinalis, this fragrant herb of the Mint family, with needle-like leaves is native to the Mediterranean region.
 It has long been used for culinary purposes as well as medicinally, to improve memory, relieve muscle pain and spasm, stimulate hair growth, and support the circulatory and nervous systems.
-It is also believed to increase menstrual flow, act as an abortifacient, treat indigestion, improve immune system.
-It also may have anti-cancer properties, help the liver and in the treatment of viruses.
+It is also believed to increase menstrual flow, act as an abortifacient, treat indigestion, improve the immune system.
+It also may have anti-cancer properties, help the liver, and in the treatment of viruses.

 Saltbush – Officially known as Atriplex, there are several hundred species, also known as Orache.
 It includes many desert and seashore plants which are extremely tolerant of salt content in the ground.
 Their name derives from the fact that they retain salt in their leaves.
-Various species have long been used for a variety of health conditions, including pain, sores, spider and insect bites, rashes, stomach ache and more.
+Various species have long been used for a variety of health conditions, including pain, sores, spider and insect bites, rashes, stomach aches, and more.
 It has also been used to purify water.
-The Hopi were known to burn and inhale the smoke for epilepsy and also used it in kiva fires for ceremonial medicine; the Paiute to boil the leave which they used for sore muscles and aches and a poultice was applied to the chest for colds.
+The Hopi were known to burn and inhale the smoke for epilepsy and used it in kiva fires for ceremonial medicine; the Paiute to boil the leave which they used for sore muscles and aches and a poultice was applied to the chest for colds.
 In addition to using for insect bites, the Navajo were known to have used the leaves for pain, cough, gastrointestinal problems, and as a toothache remedy.

 Sarsaparilla – Scientifically called Smilax Regelii and Smilax Aspera, this perennial trailing vine with prickly stems is native to Central America and is most commonly known for its use in soft drinks.
-It’s been used throughout the world for many centuries and in the 1400’s, it was introduced into European medicine by contact with the indigenous tribes in South America.
-It has several beneficial uses in medicinal remedies including treatment for syphilis, to aid digestion, pain, blood cleansing, arthritis, colds, impotence, gonorrhea, rheumatism, wounds, fever, cough, hypertension, skin diseases, leprosy, and cancer.
+It’s been used throughout the world for many centuries and in the 1400s, it was introduced into European medicine by contact with the indigenous tribes in South America.
+It has several beneficial uses in medicinal remedies, including treatment for syphilis, digestion, pain, blood cleansing, arthritis, colds, impotence, gonorrhea, rheumatism, wounds, fever, cough, hypertension, skin diseases, leprosy, and cancer.
 Like many other herbs, it has anti-oxidant properties.
 The Penobscot were known to have used pulverized dried sarsaparilla roots in combination with Sweetflag as a cough remedy.

 Schisandra – Officially known as Magnolia Vine, is a genus of shrub that has many medicinal uses.
-It is a tonic herb that aids in helping people recover after an illness, can improve mood, protect the liver, improve sexual function, to treat skin irritations, hepatitis, respiratory conditions, cough, fatigue, and is an antioxidant.
+It is a tonic herb that aids in helping people recover after an illness, can improve mood, protect the liver, improve sexual function, treat skin irritations, hepatitis, respiratory conditions, cough, fatigue, and is an antioxidant.
 Laboratory studies also indicate it can help blood pressure, brain efficiency, nervous system, increase endurance and build strength.

 Spirulina – A type of blue-green algae that is rich in protein, vitamins, minerals, and antioxidant that boosts the immune system and helps protect against allergic reactions.
 It is also said to be effective for infection, liver, and certain types of cancer.

-Star Grass – Formally known as Hypoxis, it has often been called African Star Grass and African Potato, as it is native to South Africa.
-Having several species, the roots have long been used by traditional healers in the treatment of urinary infections, heart weakness, internal tumors, and nervous disorders.
-One species in particular, Hypoxis Hemerocallidea, has been called a “wonder herb” and “miracle cure,” is said to alleviate many related ailments such as the common cold, flu, arthritis, tumors, and cancer.
-The Catawba tribe used a species in a tea for dysentery.
+Star Grass – Formally known as Hypoxis, it has often been called African Star Grass and African Potato, native to South Africa.
+Having several species, the roots have long been used by traditional healers to treat urinary infections, heart weakness, internal tumors, and nervous disorders.
+One species, in particular, Hypoxis Hemerocallidea, has been called a “wonder herb” and “miracle cure,” is said to alleviate many related ailments such as the common cold, flu, arthritis, tumors, and cancer.
+The Catawba tribe used a species in tea for dysentery.

 Stevia – A genus of about 240 species of herbs and shrubs in the sunflower family, it is native to subtropical and tropical regions from western North America to South America.
-The species, Stevia Rebaudiana, commonly known as Sweetleaf and Sugarleaf, has long been used as a sweetener, as well as in treating heartburn, obesity, flatulence, diabetes, and hypertension.
+The species Stevia Rebaudiana, commonly known as Sweetleaf and Sugarleaf, has long been used as a sweetener, as well as in treating heartburn, obesity, flatulence, diabetes, and hypertension.

 St. John’s Wort – Officially known as Hypericum Perforatum, and also known as Tipton’s Weed, Chase-devil, or Klamath Weed, St. John’s Wort is most commonly used as an antidepressant.
 It has also been used to relieve muscle problems, to reduce swelling, sprains, cramps, bruises, varicose veins, menopausal symptoms, and anxiety.

 Stoneseed – Technically known as Lithospermum Officinale, this genus of plants belonging to the Boraginaceae family is also commonly known as Gromwell.
-The mature seeds have long been ground into a powder and used to treat bladder stones, arthritis, as a sedative.
+The mature seeds have long been ground into a powder and used to treat bladder stones, arthritis as a sedative.
 Many Native Americans, such as the Shoshoni, also used its roots as a contraceptive.
-A syrup made from a decoction of the root and stems was also used in the treatment of eruptive diseases such as smallpox, measles and itch.
+A syrup made from a decoction of the root and stems was also used to treat eruptive diseases such as smallpox, measles, and itch.

 Sweet Everlasting – See Rabbit Tobacco

-Sweetflag – Officially known as Acorus Calamus, this plant, native to Southern Asia, is has long since been introduced to most parts of the world.
-Also called Calamus, Sweet Sedge and Myrtle Flag, it has a very long history of medicinal use in many herbal traditions.
+Sweetflag – Officially known as Acorus Calamus, this plant, native to Southern Asia, it has long since been introduced to most parts of the world.
+Also called Calamus, Sweet Sedge, and Myrtle Flag, it has a very long history of medicinal use in many herbal traditions.
 The root has been used to treat flatulence, colds, cough, heart disease, bowel problems, colic, cholera, menstrual problems, dropsy, headache, sore throat, spasms, toothache, and swelling.
 It has also been used externally to treat skin eruptions, rheumatic pain, and arthritis.
 Some Native American tribes considered the root a panacea; others thought it had mystic powers.

-Disclaimer: These statements have not been evaluated by the Food and Drug Administration and we make no medical claims, nor intend to diagnose, treat, or heal medical conditions.
-Women who are pregnant or nursing, or persons with known medical conditions should consult their physician before taking any herbal products.
+Disclaimer: These statements have not been evaluated by the Food and Drug Administration, and we make no medical claims nor intend to diagnose, treat, or heal medical conditions.
+Women who are pregnant or nursing or persons with known medical conditions should consult their physician before taking any herbal products.